 Affiliate marketers promote specific products or services on behalf of another brand and earn a commission every time a sale is made.
 You don’t design an offering yourself, but encourage other people to check out the companies you’re partnering with.

-Generally, your affiliate partner will track your connection to a sale by giving you a special link or discount code which ties you to each affiliate transaction.
+Generally, your affiliate partner will track your connection to a sale by giving you a special link or discount code that ties you to each affiliate transaction.